Password Cracking Methods & How to Avoid Them in 2024

 How do hackers crack passwords?

 Some of the most common password cracking techniques include brute-force attacks, phishing, and spyware.
 A brute-force attack is when a hacker tries to crack a victim’s password by randomly generating thousands of passwords based on a wide range of variables.
-Phishing is a tactic where hackers create fraudulent websites aimed at tricking users into giving away their personal data, while spyware is a kind of hidden malware that can record your screen on a computer or smartphone, change your device settings, and even control your webcam.
+Phishing is a tactic where hackers create fraudulent websites or emails aimed at tricking users into giving away their personal data, while spyware is a kind of hidden malware that can record your screen on a computer or smartphone, change your device settings, and even control your webcam.

 What kinds of passwords are difficult to crack?